9 Book Advertising Tactics I’ve Tried… And Which Ones Worked! Not all marketing endeavors achieve the same goal.

 What I didn’t know at the time was that my dream of bestsellerdom had no chance of coming true because the initial print run from my publisher was simply too small.
 Even if every copy they printed sold in one week, that still would not have generated enough sales to hit any of the bestseller lists.
 Publishers can only afford to give bestseller-worthy print runs to the top couple of books they publish in any given month.
 At the time, I was unaware of what went into being a bestseller besides writing the best book I could.
 I handled the writing end; the publisher handled the business end.
 Fast forward 16 years, and I’m now an indie author in charge of writing and publishing my own books.
-Setting the goal to hit a bestseller list 1.
-2. 3.
-4. 5.
-6. 7.
 Promoting a Sequel in a Book's Back Matter (With Examples!)
 The end of a book is some of the most valuable marketing real estate an author or publisher has to promote a sequel.

 Your cover and title will catch potential readers’ attention, but your description is what will make the sale.
 The strongest part of your description should be the first 150 words.
-But what can you do to pack a bigger punch into such a small space?
-At BookBub, we often run split A/B tests to see what blurb copy resonates most with our subscribers.
 How I Launched My New Release and Sold 20K Copies.
 This summer I released Earth Alone, the first novel of my newest indie-published science fiction series, Earthrise.

 In its first seven weeks, the novel sold over 20,000 copies and received millions of page reads in the Kindle Unlimited library.
 Before the launch, my goal was to hit Amazon’s military science fiction and space opera bestseller lists.
+By following the steps below, I hit #1 on each of these lists.
 Sign in.
 Marketing a New Book: 6 Tactics Authors & Publishers Love.
 When launching a new book, there’s a gamut of marketing activities authors and publishers can use to create buzz and generate sales.

 The Complete Guide to Optimizing Amazon Covers/Keywords/Categories/Blurbs/Prices.
 Note: this is information primarily relevant to Amazon.